 - Arrival programme and International Orientation

 - Biometric Residence Permit (BRP)

 Arrival programme and International Orientation

-- Take part in live Q&A’s with current international students
+- Live Q&As with current international students

 Biometric Residence Permit (BRP)

+You need a biometric residence permit (BRP) when you apply to stay in the UK for more than six months.
 You can use your BRP to confirm your identity, your right to study in the UK, and your right to any public services or benefits.